Skip to content

 Money is a tool we use to exchange for goods and services.

-Money is a tool we use to buy things and help us reach our goals.
+Money is a tool we use to buy things and help us reach dreams and goals

 A Little More Grown-Up

-Money is something people use to measure value and to buy, sell, save, give, and invest in goods, services, and opportunities.
+Money is something people use to trade and measure value.
+We use it to buy, sell, save, give, and invest in goods, services, and opportunities.

 Context Clues